 Such changes can lead to an increased loss of neurons, especially where memory is stored.
 The result is a cognitive decline since the memory part of the brain is responsible for learning.

-What are Sundowners in Dogs?
+What is Sundowners in Dogs?

 The term “sundowners” is used to refer to individuals with dementia.
 Such people experience an onset of symptoms late in the day as the sun goes down.
 In dogs, the term refers to the signs that our canine companions experience as they enter old age.
 Such signs are suggestive of canine cognitive dysfunction syndrome and include unusual behavior and confusion.